US Disaster Recovery Programs

 The Episcopal Diocese of Central Florida is partnering with Episcopal Relief & Development to provide and supplies to displaced families, support to homeless communities, replenish the existing food pantry and help released prisoners to reunite with families as part of their preparedness efforts before Hurricane Dorian made landfall.

 The Episcopal Farmworkers Ministry is partnering with farmworkers ministries on the coast to provide meals, groceries and other needs to farmworkers in camps that were impacted by Hurricane Dorian.
+Additionally, the Diocese of East Carolina is supporting families on the Ocracoke island who were impacted by Dorian.
+Many of the families work in the hospitality industry, and so they have been out of work since many business had to close their doors when the storm hit last fall.

 The Episcopal Diocese of Los Angeles is responding to the Sandalwood Fire with the support of Episcopal Relief & Development.
 The diocese will be providing gift cards to survivors.
 Furthermore, the Diocese of Northern California is responding to the Kincade Fire, impacting areas surrounding Nevada City and Healdsburg.